-Look for added content (in 'hotspots' and menus) e.g. videos, photos, stories, text, information on admissions, sports, the curriculum, and marketing assets you use on your school website.
+Look for added content (in 'hotspots' and menus) e.g. videos, photos, stories, text, information on admissions, sports, the curriculum, marketing assets you use in your school website.
 This content makes the Tour extremely useful as a 'pure' marketing tool.
 A Virtual Tour with ONLY 360° images makes it a 'photo gallery Tour of school' and in our opinion, a waste of good assets and a missed opportunity.
-Your school website already has 'all content/info for all audiences' so any 'pure marketing' to pupils, parents and staff can get lost in your IOO+ web pages.
-However, a Virtual Tour is a 'one-stop-shop' customer journey for your pure marketing content to live, making a Virtual Tour a focused marketing tool that is totally different from your website.
+Your school website already has 'all content/info for all audiences' so any 'pure marketing' to pupils, parents and staff can get lost in your IOO+ webpages, but a Virtual Tour is a 'one-stop-shop' customer journey for your pure marketing content to live, making at Virtual Tour a focussed marketing tool that is totally different from your website.